Skip to main content

 *With fine-tuned models and proper configuration

-AI image generation raises legitimate questions, and ignoring them does not make them go away.
+AI image generation raises legitimate questions, and ignoring them doesn't make them go away.
+I've gone back and forth on some of these issues myself.

 Deepfakes and misinformation are a growing concern.
-The ability to generate photorealistic images of events that never happened is already being misused in political campaigns and social media manipulation globally, including in India.
+Ability to generate photorealistic images of events that never happened is already being misused in political campaigns and social media manipulation globally, including in India.
+Probably the most dangerous application of this technology.

 Consent and training data remain contentious.
 Stable Diffusion and Midjourney were trained on billions of images scraped from the internet, including copyrighted works.
-The legality of this training process is being contested in multiple jurisdictions.
+Legality of this training process is being contested in multiple jurisdictions.
+Outcome of those cases will shape the entire industry.

 My personal stance: use these tools thoughtfully.
 Credit them when you use AI-generated images publicly.
-Do not use them to impersonate real people.
-And if you are commissioning work that requires a unique human touch — a wedding illustration, a company mascot, a children's book — consider hiring an actual artist.
+Don't use them to impersonate real people.
+And if you're commissioning work that requires a unique human touch — a wedding illustration, a company mascot, a children's book — consider hiring an actual artist.
 AI is a tool, not a replacement for human creativity.
+I suspect the best work in the future will combine both.

-This is a gray area that has not been fully resolved.
-Here is what we know as of early 2026:
+Gray area that hasn't been fully resolved.
+Here's what we know as of early 2026:

-The Indian Copyright Act 1957 requires a human author for copyright protection.
-Since AI-generated images do not have a human author in the traditional sense, they may not be eligible for copyright protection in India.
-However, the person who crafted the prompt and curated the output could potentially claim authorship — this has not been tested in Indian courts yet.
+Indian Copyright Act 1957 requires a human author for copyright protection.
+Since AI-generated images don't have a human author in the traditional sense, they may not be eligible for copyright protection in India.
+However, the person who crafted the prompt and curated the output could potentially claim authorship — this hasn't been tested in Indian courts yet.

 For practical purposes:

-- For branding and logos, I would strongly recommend using AI as a starting point and having a human designer finalize the work
+• For branding and logos, I'd strongly recommend using AI as a starting point and having a human designer finalize the work

 Commercial Usage Rights Comparison